THERE ARE WORK-BASED LEARNING OPPORTUNITIES AVAILABLE IN THE SCIENCE DEPARTMENT:

 Prerequisite: Biology

-This lab-intensive course is ideal for students interested in science careers at a variety of levels.
-Students will learn the laboratory techniques that allow researchers to interact with the central dogma DNA -> RNA -> proteins, and will be introduced to the biotechnology industry, with diverse areas such as health care, agriculture, and environmental science.
+This lab-based course is ideal for students interested in science careers at a variety of levels.
+Students will learn the laboratory techniques that allow researchers to interact with biology concepts (DNA and Genetics), including micropipetting, gel electrophoresis, Polymerase Chain Reaction (PCR), and bacterial transformation.
+Students will be introduced to the development of new products within the biotechnology industry, with diverse areas such as health care, genetics, agriculture, forensics, and environmental science.
+Students will learn about the ethical, legal, and social implications of these new technologies, preparing them for further study and careers in the rapidly evolving life sciences industry.

 Priority Standards: